Trouser Press Magazine Archive

 The penultimate issue, and the best we could do was Big Country, although the Chalkie Davies photograph is sharp, well-composed, character-filled and colorful.
 (A small Adam Ant in the corner — his third cover appearance — was all we could bear to show of him.)

 TP 96, April 1984

 The only time we ever put anyone on our cover who wasn’t covered by a story inside.
 We just wanted someone we admired to wish us a happy tenth birthday (even though we had already decided it would be our final issue).
-In a photo session with the estimable New York photographer Godlis, Joey Ramone was a good sport — even when our carefully crafted headline card was ignited by the candles on the cake and we had to come up with a hastily scrawled replacement.
+In a photo session with our friend, the estimable New York scene photographer Godlis, Joey Ramone was a good sport — even when our carefully crafted headline card was ignited by the candles on the cake and we had to come up with a hastily scrawled replacement.